 You know you need to hire a mover, but you are probably looking at all your options, and feeling a little overwhelmed.
 You already know that picking one simply because they have the lowest price is not the best idea.
 There could be hidden fees, or they could already have a horrible track record.
-You want one that you can rely on, and feel good about hiring.
+You want to find the best mover that you can rely on, and feel good about hiring.
 However, you also want a good deal.
 You probably assume you can’t have both, right?
 Wrong!
 With a little effort and thoughtful planning, you can book a mover you will be comfortable with without putting a huge dent in your bank account.

 Be Flexible with Your Deadline

 Do you absolutely have to move in June, or can it wait until the end of September or October?
 Movers are overloaded in the summer because it is the most popular time to move.
 This also means that they can get away with charging top dollar because they know people will pay it.

 Maybe your lease is done June 30, but would your landlord let you sign a three-month lease, or simply go month-to-month for a bit?
 The farther away your move date is from the prime season, the better rate you will likely get.

 If you call around to a few moving companies, you will likely have a lot of numbers tossed at you.
 One may sound like a better deal, but if the rate is on Wednesday and the last place gave you a rate for Saturday, then you aren’t really comparing similar quotes.
 Maybe the first company you talked to can give you a better rate on Wednesday too.
 Use Unpakt and our calendar, to get exact prices, day by day.
 This will ensure you are comparing apples to apples.